Confined Spaces Permit Required vs. Non Permit Required

 Do you know the difference between permit-required and non-permit required confined spaces?
 This post will give you all the information you will need!
 Including the definition of a confined space, confined space hazards, and OSHA 1910.146!

 This post will be a short guide on the difference between permit required, and non-permit required confined spaces.
 As always, The Occupational Health and Safety Association (OSHA) has pages and pages of information that go into super detail about everything.
 This guide is a quick, easy way to learn the differences between permit required and non-permit required confined spaces for those who don’t want to spend hours on the OSHA website searching for the information!

-- Is large enough and so configured that an employee can enter and perform assigned work.
+- Large enough and configured so an employee can enter and perform assigned work.

-- Has limited or restricted means for entry or exit.
+- Has limited or restricted means of entry or exit.
 Some examples include vessels, tanks, storage bins, silos, hoppers, vaults, and pits.

-Main Difference Between Permit Required and Non-Permit RequiredPermit-Required Confined Space: This is a space where there are hazards to employees is controlled.
-These spaces are usually IDLH immediately dangerous to life and health.
+Main Difference Between Permit Required and Non-Permit RequiredPermit-Required Confined Space: This is a space where the hazards to employees are controlled but still present.
+These spaces are usually IDLH (immediately dangerous to life and health).

 Non-Permit Required Confined Space: This is a space where the hazards are “eliminated.”